Diagnosing inflammatory breast cancer

 Tests and procedures used to diagnose inflammatory breast cancer include:

 - A physical exam.
 Your doctor examines your breast to look for redness and other signs of inflammatory breast cancer.

 - Imaging tests.
 Your doctor may recommend a breast X-ray (mammogram) or a breast ultrasound to look for signs of cancer in your breast, such as thickened skin.
-Additional imaging tests, such as magnetic resonance imaging and molecular breast imaging, may be recommended in certain situations.
+Additional imaging tests, such as magnetic resonance imaging, may be recommended in certain situations.

 Staging inflammatory breast cancer

 If you have inflammatory breast cancer, your doctor will work to determine the extent (stage) of your cancer.
 This process is called staging.

 Additional tests that may be used to stage your cancer include a computerized tomography (CT) scan, positron emission tomography (PET) scan and bone scan.
 Not every woman needs every test, so your doctor will select the most appropriate tests based on your particular situation.

 The stages of inflammatory breast cancer are:

 - Stage III.
 At this stage, cancer is considered to be locally advanced cancer — meaning it has spread to nearby lymph nodes and to the fibrous connective tissue inside the breast.